What is Shareholder Value?

-Inventory is often a major component of a company’s total assets, and the company would always want to increase its inventory turnover, which equals net sales divided by average inventory.
+Inventory is often a major component of a company’s total assets, and a company would always want to increase its inventory turnover, which equals net sales divided by average inventory.
 A higher inventory turnover ratio means that more revenues are generated given the amount of inventory.
-Increasing inventory also reduces holding costs, consisting of storage space rent, utilities, theft, and other expenses.
+Increasing inventory turnover also reduces holding costs, consisting of storage space rent, utilities, theft, and other expenses.
 It can be achieved by effective inventory management, which involves constant monitoring and controlling of inventory orders, stocks, returns, or obsolete items in the warehouse.

 Inventory buying efficiency can be greatly improved by using the Just-in-time (JIT) system.
 Costs are only incurred when the inventory goes out and new orders are being placed, which allows companies to minimize costs associated with keeping and discarding excess inventory.

-There are so many factors that influence shareholder value and it can be very difficult to accurately attribute the causes in its rise or fall.
+There are many factors that influence shareholder value and it can be very difficult to accurately attribute the causes in its rise or fall.